rschristopher/ischristtrue.com/src/ancient-views/justification.md

 ## Orthodox View

-This was never a controversial topic in the ancient world and has been core to Christian teaching from the beginning.
+Unlike our [modern views](../modern-views/index.md), justification was never a controversial topic in the ancient world and has been core to Christian teaching from the beginning.
 Christ died on the cross, and rose again, for us.
 His perfect faith and sacrifice "justifies us" in a legalistic sense, or more broadly "saves us" in the holistic sense -- restoring us (fallen creatures) to our created purpose in the image and likeness of God.

 This understanding became corrupted over time, first in Rome through abuses such as [indulgences](https://en.m.wikipedia.org/wiki/Indulgence),